 KIDs must be prepared according to a standard format defined in the European Regulation and made available to non-professional investors as from January 2018.
-Investment vehicles for which KIIDs have been prepared are exempt from these provisions until 31 December 2019.
+Investment vehicles for which KIIDs have been prepared are exempt from these provisions until 31 December 2019, subject to the extension of this exemption in the new version of the PRIIP Regulation.